Using our resources to bring in new sources of funding for health improvement efforts in Montana

 - Your organization must have the capacity to perform the proposed activities.

-- Using the funding to build new, specific, and substantial partnerships with other organizations is strongly encouraged.
+- Funding used to build new, specific, and substantial partnerships with other organizations are strongly encouraged.

-Decisions will be based on our general selection criteria and the specific requirements for this initiative.
+Decisions will be based on our general selection criteria (which can be found in our 2018 Call for Proposals) and the specific requirements for this initiative.

 2018 Call for Proposals